 To cool the bread there are two main methods.
 The main goal is to allow air to circulate around the bottom and stop the underside from steaming itself and becoming soggy.

 The first option is to place it on a wire rack so that air can circulate fully.
 Most people have a wire rack in their kitchen and it works as a straightforward way to raise the bread.
+You can buy a cheap wire rack on Amazon if you don’t have one.

 The second way is to turn the bread on its side so that the base of the bread is not touching the worktop.
 Just rest the bread loaves up against something that won’t move.
 If you don’t have a wire rack or you’ve cooked lots of bread, you can do this instead.